 - Collaborate in conference abstract/paper submission and presentation.

-Our members are closely connected with many clinical or basic research projects within the Anesthesiology department.
+Our members are closely connected with many clinical or basic research projects within Duke Anesthesiology.
 Effective collaboration requires critical evaluation and appropriate application of contemporary statistical methods.
-We emphasize constant learning of new statistical methodology and software as well as new method development motivated by research projects that we are involved.
-Areas of interests include applications of factor analysis to postoperative cognitive data, methods for missing data, survival analysis for time-to-event data, genetic association methods for quantitative traits, and multiple traits, feature identification and classification in high-dimensional data such as microarray, proteomic, and metabolomics data.
+We emphasize constant learning of new statistical methodology and software, as well as new method development motivated by research projects that we are involved.
+Areas of interests include applications of factor analysis to postoperative cognitive data, methods for missing data, survival analysis for time-to-event data, genetic association methods for common and rare variants for different phenotypes of interest, feature identification and classification in high-dimensional data, such as microarray and proteomic data.

-The Biostatistics and Clinical Outcomes group strives to promote a greater understanding of statistical principles, and to conduct high quality data management and analysis that lead to high quality translational research at Duke.
-We will continue to improve the workflow on project prioritization and progress tracking, and continue to emphasize the documentation of our work to ensure the reproducibility of the research project.
+The Biostatistics Group strives to promote a greater understanding of statistical principles and to conduct high quality data management and analysis that lead to high quality translational research at Duke.
+We will continue to improve the workflow on project prioritization and progress tracking, and continue to emphasize the documentation of our work to ensure the reproducibility of the data analysis.
 All final analysis data sets and computer scripts will be secured in a central location as the way of following the guideline of Duke’s translational medicine quality framework.

 As research within Duke Anesthesiology advances, this group will continue to apply their complementary mix of quantitative skills and strong commitment to effective collaboration to ensure the department’s statistical needs are met.
-They look forward to productive collaborations on challenging research initiatives.
+We look forward to productive collaborations on challenging research initiatives.